ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 ![Power Settings BW](../../assets/images/lua/power-bw.png)
 </figure>

-TX Power is a folder, press ENTER to enter the TX Power settings and use RTN/EXIT to exit the folder.
+The `TX Power` folder is where you can set your TX Module's Transmission Power settings.
+Press ++enter++ once to access the settings and Press ++"RTN"++ key to go back to the previous page.

 * `Max Power` sets the maximum power level your TX will transmit at.
 Selecting a power level higher or lower than your TX supports will revert to the closest supported level.
 The options are `10, 25, 50, 100, 250, 500, 1000 & 2000` mW.
 If Dynamic Power is set to `Off` this is the power level your TX always uses.